ducdiep79/CasperLabs/docs/CONTRACTS.md

 Contract address is a cryptographic hash uniquely identifyiyng a stored contract in the system.
 Thus, it can be used to call the stored contract directly when creating a deploy, e.g. on command line, or from another contract.

 `casperlabs-client` `deploy` command accepts argument `--session-hash` which can be used to create a deploy using a stored contract instead of a file with a compiled WASM module.
 Its value should be a base16 representation of the contract address,

+For example:

-for example: `--session-hash 2358448f76c8b3a9e263571007998791a815e954c3c3db2da830a294ea7cba65`.
+`--session-hash 2358448f76c8b3a9e263571007998791a815e954c3c3db2da830a294ea7cba65`.

 `payment-hash` is an option equivalent to `--session-hash`